albarron/academic-kickstart/content/publication/espana-2017-empirical/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: An empirical analysis of nmt-derived interlingual embeddings and their use in parallel sentence identification
+title: An empirical analysis of NMT-derived interlingual embeddings and their use in parallel sentence identification
 subtitle: ''
 summary: ''